pmichaillat/squareroot-uv/README.md

 2. Open MATLAB and navigate to the `code` folder as the current folder.

-3. To generate all figures and numerical results presented in the paper, execute the following command in the MATLAB Command Window:
+3. To generate all figures and numerical results presented in the paper, execute the following command in the MATLAB command window:

 ```matlab
 run('main.m')